ericyxchen2003/ericyxchen2003/README.md

 #### 🔬 I am currently working on ...
 - Undergraduate mathematics and computer science courses✒️
-- A undergraduate research opportunities program related to point cloud registration (PCA)💻
+- A undergraduate research opportunities program related to point cloud registration (PCR)💻

 #### 🌱 I am currently learning ...
 - Database Management System.
 To be honest, I don't like this course😥.